 Visit our LA Universities page for more details & photos.
 When in Pasadena you should also visit Old town Pasadena.
 This is a unique upscale shopping district centered around Colorado Blvd just a few blocks down from the Norton Simon Museum.
 Tiffany’s even has a store here.
 Visit: www.oldpasadena.org

-Dusit2 Hotel Constance is currently the only North American hotel part of the Dusit Thani Group of hotels – originally founded in Thailand and now operating properties throughout select parts of Asia.
+Hotel Constance is was founded as the only North American hotel part of the Dusit Thani Group of hotels (no longer associated with Dusit).
 This is Pasadena’s only boutique hotel; it opened in 2014 on Colorado Blvd after undergoing a major renovation.
 Today the hotel combines an element of historical elegance with a flair of contemporary chic.
 The hotel is located in a historic building with easy access to nearby shopping including art galleries, museums and restaurants.
 While Pasadena may seem far from Los Angeles, in reality the hotel is less then 10 miles from downtown Los Angeles.
 And with Uber discount cards available at the front desk, you don’t even need to worry about driving in the self titled, “city of the car”.

 Service is a pleasing and integral part of a stay here – we found the staff extremely friendly and attentive to our needs.
 Just one example: we walked out with an ice chest full of drinks and one of the staff immediately asked if we needed ice, took the ice chest and filled it up for us.
 Parking is easy, a pullout curb space is located next to the entrance and valet attendants will park and return your vehicle within minutes as needed.